WillyIoBrok/CIV_template/README.md

 if you want to use one of the examples you need to copy the "z_userprog.ino" of the example to the directory "CIV_template".
 By this, the originally empty "z_userprog.ino" will be overwritten.

-Version 0.3 with the new "fastPTT" - mode has been uploaded May 30th, 22
+30th May 2022 Version 0.3 with the new "fastPTT" - mode
+31st May 2022 Version 0.4 Bugfix release + additional Version No. for the userprogs

 *********************************************